-For me, I could not resist the opportunity to order a savory pie.
-Savory pies are on every menu here in the UK, but of course they are off limits to us gluten-free eaters.
+I could not resist the opportunity to order a savory pie.
+Savory pies are on every menu here in the UK, but of course, they are off-limits to us gluten-free eaters.
 I could not pass up the opportunity to try a gluten-free savory pie!

 I had heard from my Instagram community that Leggero is a great restaurant for an evening dinner in the center of the hustle and bustle in London.
 Leggero is located near the theatre district and very accessible from the heart of the city.
 On top of it all, everything – and I do mean EVERYTHING – on the menu is gluten-free.